• Skip to primary navigation

 3. ENTERTAINMENT

-I thought this was going to take us a lot of time to choose but luckily we found a really good website: Children’s Party London.
+I thought this would take us a lot of time to choose, but luckily we found a really good website: Children’s Party London.
 The company name is Aeiou Kids Club.

 bellabirthdaycollage7

-The Party Package we chose was ‘The Classic + Marvellous Magic’ which involved activities filled with fun and laughter, some games, music, dancing, face painting and balloon modelling followed by a marvellous magic show.
+The party package we chose was ‘The Classic + Marvellous Magic,’ which involved fun and laughter, games, music, dancing, face painting, and balloon modelling, followed by a marvelous magic show.
 It was one guy who came and did everything.
 We were very pleased with the service and the entertainer.
-He was amazing, captivating and entertaining the kids really well.
+He was amazing, captivating and entertaining the kids well.
 I can highly recommend the company.
 You need to pay 50% upon booking and the balance at the end of the party.

 4. DECORATIONS

 This was a struggle because the venue was big and had such a high ceiling that we were wondering how to decorate such a big space.
-After looking for some inspiration we ended up buying all the decoration from Party Pieces with an all vintage and pink theme.
+After looking for inspiration, we bought all the decorations from Party Pieces with an all vintage and pink theme.
 We bought:

 • Pink table cover